 Head of Studies (Double Degree Programme in Law and Liberal Arts)

-Associate Professor Lynette Chua is a law and society scholar with research interests in legal mobilisation, legal consciousness, rights, and social movements.
-She is Associate Professor of Law at the National University of Singapore, with a joint appointment at Yale-NUS as the Head of Studies for the Double Degree Programme in Law & Liberal Arts.
+Associate Professor Lynette Chua is a law and society scholar with research interests in legal mobilisation, legal consciousness, and rights, power, and resistance.
+She is Associate Professor of Law at the National University of Singapore (NUS), with a joint appointment at Yale-NUS as Rector of Elm College and Head of Studies for the Double Degree Programme in Law and Liberal Arts.

-For her latest project, Assoc Prof Chua is conducting a qualitative, empirical study to examine and compare several Asian societies where there are “filial piety laws” that make adult children legally obligated to provide financial maintenance and, in some instances, emotional care, to their elderly parents.
+The other project is a qualitative, empirical study of “filial piety laws” in China, Taiwan, Vietnam, and Singapore that requires adult children to provide financial maintenance and, in some instances, emotional care, to their elderly parents.
 Assoc Prof Chua is interested in whether and how such laws are used, and how they relate to shifting practices of filial piety and intergenerational relationships, as the respective societies undergo changes to population flows, economic development, and family structures.
-She has begun fieldwork in Vietnam, Singapore, and Taiwan, and has made plans to expand to China.

 Law and society